Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

 ### Create and authenticate a client

 In order to interact with the Form Recognizer service, you'll need to select either a `ReceiptClient`, `FormLayoutClient`, or `CustomFormClient`, and create an instance of this type.
 In the following samples, we will use `CustomFormClient` as an example.
 To create a client instance to access the Form Recognizer API, you will need the `endpoint` of your Form Recognizer resource and a `credential`.
-The Form Recognizer client can use either Azure Active Directory credentials or an API key credential to authenticate.
+The Form Recognizer client use an API key credential to authenticate.

 You can find the endpoint for your form recognizer resource either in the [Azure Portal][azure_portal] or by using the [Azure CLI][azure_cli] snippet below: